LaurenAMolloy/let-it-go-or-lose/README.md

 - CSS custom properties
 - Flexbox

-### What I learned
+### Skills

-I have learnt so many new skills and concepts during the build of this project.
-This was my second capstone project in React.
-I learnt about reusability, useContext, useEffect, useState React Router, layouts, how to use values derived from state and much more.
+I have practiced so many skills and concepts during the build of this project.
+I utilised React Hooks and concepts such as reusability, useContext, useEffect, useState React Router, layouts, how to use values derived from state and much more.

 ### Continued development

-Moving forward I would like to continue learning about reusability, further my understanding of React Router and experiment more with integrating data from API's into React projects.
+Moving forward I would like to continue learning about reusability, further my understanding of React Router and create more MPA's.

 ### Useful resources

 - [tsParticles](https://particles.js.org/) - This helped me to implement the snow effect.

 - [useSound Hook by Josh Comeau](https://www.joshwcomeau.com/react/announcing-use-sound-react-hook/) - This helped me bring my app alive by adding subtle sound effects.

-Thanks to my tutor Sarah Soutoul for your patience and support and to Scrimba for making great learning resources.